Shahrukh & Salman Khan Come Together For Zero Song 'Issaqbaazi'! Watch Here

 It's such a peppy number, right?
 It's also a feast to the eyes of Shahrukh Khan and Salman Khan fans and we hope that they get together this way very often.
 Fans have been eagerly waiting for this song since Eid, as the film-makers had shared a teaser back then and finally we get to witness it a few weeks before the release of the movie.

 The desi touch to the song will surely make it a hit.
 Issaqbaazi from Zero is sung by Abhay Jodhpurkar and composed by Ajay-Atul.
-The lyrics to the song is penned by Irshad Kamil.
+The lyrics of the song have been penned by Irshad Kamil.
 Zero, starring Shahrukh Khan, Katrina Kaif and Anushka Sharma is all set to hit the theatres on December 21, 2018.
 The movie is directed by Aanand L Rai and co-produced by Gauri Khan under SRK's home banner Red Chillies Production.

 Most Read: Deepika Padukone & Ranveer Singh Reception: Amitabh Bachchan Shares Inside Pictures From The Party